Parallax1738/bike-shop-2/README.md

 docker-compose build && docker-compose up
 ```

+## Tailwind Setup

+You should only need to run these when you are modifying UI elements as output.css should have the most up-to-date CSS.
 Run shell script to install and to run the tailwind build process

 ```
 ./run-install.sh